Kirastel/online_shop/README.md

 * Admin append and redact products image in admin-panel;
 ____
 ## Technical discription:
+The project consists of the following applications: frontend, product, order.
+The user can add a product to the cart and create an order that will be created on the server side in the model 'Order'.
+Check out occurs through the work of forms and with the help of a post request.
+After adding a product to the cart, the user can go to the cart and place an order, which will be created on the server in the order model
 ____

 ## To run application on local machine: